flowerpoo/Resume_AI/README.md

 GMAIL_PASS="PASSWORD USED BY NODEMAILER" FRONT_END="URL FOR FRONTEND"
 ```
-* Go to ResumeBuilderBackend folder and intall the dependencies mentioned below
+* Go to ResumeBuilderBackend folder and install the dependencies mentioned below
 ```
 npm install
 npm install -g typescript